modx-pro/App/README.md

 ```
 *path on your site may differs*

 * It will make all necessary actions including installing of npm dependencies.

 * For update assets use
 ```
-gulp watch --gulpfile ~/www/Extras/App/_build/gulpfile.js
+cd  ~/www/Extras/App/_build/ && npm run build
 ```

 And you can develop your new site.